michaelgrav/michaelgrav/README.md

 ### Hey!
 I'm Michael!

-I am a graduate student at UT Dallas.
-I'm currently pursuing my Master of Science in Computer Science, and I love solving complex problems.
-I have experience with Java, Python, AWS, and many other services and software.
+Hey there!
+My name is Michael Graves...

+I have experience working on both the frontend and backend of the development stack.
+I've contributed to numerous projects using Java, Python, and JavaScript, along with extensive libraries and frameworks such as Boto3, NestJS, and React.
+I have experience designing APIs with GraphQL and building user interfaces with ReactJS.
+I enjoy solving complex problems and tackling the challenges that come with processing large volumes of data.

+Academically, I’ve completed both my bachelor’s and master’s degrees in Computer Science at The University of Texas at Dallas.

 Take a look at some of my pinned projects below!

 ---
 Some quick info about me!